flyinghuman/dailydiscordgiveawaybot/docs/user_guide.md

 - **Commands missing**: ensure the bot has re-synced (restart it) and you invited it with the commands scope.
 - **Timezone errors**: the bot validates against the IANA database; incorrect values raise informative errors.
 - **No winners**: the log channel will contain detailed reasons (e.g. all participants still on cooldown).
-- **State debugging**: never hand-edit `data/state.json` while running.
+- **State debugging**: never hand-edit the SQLite files under `data/guilds/` while running.
 Stop the bot first to avoid corruption.

 ## 9. Development Notes
 - Primary modules: